vshn/appcat-service-prototype/README.md

 Also possible are so-called "umbrella" charts, which list other charts as dependency and can deploy additional resources.
 For compositions that deploy the service with Helm this might be interesting, however compositions that can directly deploy cloud-provider-specific service instances using Crossplane providers this may be without dependencies.

+The most flexible solution would be to write a custom Crossplane provider.